Relintai/pandemonium_engine_docs/03_usage/22_best_practices/09_data_preferences.md

       though.
 Done by re-sorting the Array after every edit and writing an ordered-aware search algorithm.

-Pandemonium implements Dictionary as an `OrderedHashMap<Variant, Variant )`.
+Pandemonium implements Dictionary as an `OrderedHashMap&lt;Variant, Variant&gt;`.
 The engine stores a small array (initialized to 2^3 or 8 records) of key-value pairs.
 When one attempts to access a value, they provide it a key.
 It then *hashes* the key, i.e. converts it into a number.
 The "hash" is used to calculate the index